-We have undertaken a reasonable assurance engagement on the design and the operating effectiveness of controls within ABC's [type/name of] system (the controls), comprising [identify system by distinguishing features, boundaries and control components], ri2 throughout the period [date] to [date]] relevant to [[list overall objectives]/ the following control objectives: [List or reference the control objectives]]113
+We have undertaken a reasonable assurance engagement on the design and the operating effectiveness of controls within ABC's [type/name of] system (the controls), comprising [identify system by distinguishing features, boundaries and control components], 112 throughout the period [date] to [date]] relevant to [[list overall objectives]/ the following control objectives: [List or reference the control objectives]] 113

-- the [functions or services] within the [type/name of] system; (a) - identifying the control objectives; (b) - (c) identifying the risks that threaten achievement of the control objectives; - designing controls to mitigate those risks, so that those risks will not prevent (d) achievement of the identified control objectives; - operating effectively the controls as designed throughout the period; and (e) - [preparing the accompanying Statement at page [aa], including the completeness, (f) accuracy and method of presentation of the Statement.]114
+- (a) the [functions or services] within the [type/name of] system; - (b) identifying the control objectives; - (c) identifying the risks that threaten achievement of the control objectives; - (d) designing controls to mitigate those risks, so that those risks will not prevent achievement of the identified control objectives; - (e) operating effectively the controls as designed throughout the period; and - (f) [preparing the accompanying Statement at page [aa], including the completeness, accuracy and method of presentation of the Statement.]114

-We have complied with the relevant ethical requirements relating to assurance engagements, which include independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence and relevant ethical requirements, which are founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-In accordance with Auditing Standard ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements, [name of firm] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+The firm applies Australian Standard ASQM 1, which requires the firm to design, implement and operate a system of quality management including policies or procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

 Our responsibility is to express an opinion on [ABC's Statement regarding]115 the suitability of the design to achieve the control objectives and operating effectiveness of ABC's controls within [type or name of] system, based on our procedures.
 We conducted our engagement in accordance with Standard on Assurance Engagements ASAE 3150 Assurance Engagements on Controls issued by the Auditing and Assurance Standards Board.
-That standard requires that we comply with relevant ethical requirements and plan and perform our procedures to obtain
+That standard requires that we